Make an Appointment

 Our team of dedicated access representatives is here to help you make an appointment with the specialists that you need.

-When you have abnormal skin changes in your vulva but it’s not cancer, it’s called vulvar dysplasia.
-If your case is high grade, it’s called vulvar intraepitheleial neoplasia (VIN).
-VIN is further divided into low-grade VIN or high-grade VIN.
+When you have abnormal skin changes in the vulva but it’s not cancer, it’s called vulvar dysplasia also called vulvar intraepithelial neoplasia (VIN).
+VIN is divided into categories, low-grade VIN or high-grade VIN.
 High-grade VIN is associated with a greater risk of progressing to cancer.

 VIN signs and symptoms are general, but it’s important to see your doctor to make sure VIN doesn’t get worse.
 They can include: